hannesdatta/course-odcm/content/docs/about/_index.md

 ## Instructors and Creators

 The course is coordinated and instructed by [Hannes Datta](https://hannesdatta.com).
+Want to get in touch with him during the course?
+Visit [the support section](../course/support).

-Course material, if not indicated otherwise, has been developed by [Hannes Datta](https://hannesdatta.com) from Tilburg University, with the support of [Roy Klaasse Bos](http://royklaassebos.nl/) and Ralph Delsing.
+The course material, if not indicated otherwise, has been developed by [Hannes Datta](https://hannesdatta.com) from Tilburg University, with the support of [Roy Klaasse Bos](http://royklaassebos.nl/) and Ralph Delsing.

 ## Acknowledgements